chaitanyakalra/consensus-forge/README.md

 ## ✨ Features

-- 🧠 **Multi-LLM Council** — Queries are sent to **Gemini**, **Grok**, and optionally **GPT-4o-mini** simultaneously.
+- 🧠 **Multi-LLM Council** — Queries are sent to multiple LLMs simultaneously.
 Each model responds independently, reviews & ranks peers anonymously, and a **Chairman LLM** synthesizes the best final answer.
 - 🔄 **Automatic Evolution** — The system tracks which models perform best for which tasks and **automatically re-ranks the council** over time.
 Your agent literally gets smarter the longer it runs.
 - 🤖 **Persistent 24/7 Agents** — Powered by **OpenClaw**, agents maintain long-term memory, execute skills, and stay alive across reboots.
 Not just a chatbot — a _living_ assistant.
 - 💬 **Multi-Channel** — Connect via **Telegram**, Discord, WhatsApp, Web UI, or CLI.
 Talk to your council from anywhere.
 - 🎯 **Hallucination Reduction** — Multiple models cross-check each other.
-Anonymized peer review means no model plays favorites.
-The result? **Significantly fewer hallucinations** without fine-tuning or massive RAG pipelines.
+Anonymized peer review means no model plays favorites. **Significantly fewer hallucinations** without fine-tuning or massive RAG pipelines.
-- 💸 **Zero / Minimal Cost** — Uses your existing API keys.
-Free-tier models via OpenRouter.
-Runs on your laptop or a ₹400/month VPS.
+- 💸 **Zero / Minimal Cost** — Uses **free-tier models** via [OpenRouter](https://openrouter.ai/).
+Runs on your laptop or a cheap VPS.
 - 🔌 **Easy to Extend** — Add new models, skills, tools, and channels with minimal code.

 ---